Serious Political Commentary for Serious Conservatives

 “Let us remember that revolutions don’t always establish freedom.
 Our own free institutions were not the product of our revolution, but rather the inspiration for it!” –Millard Filmore, 13th President, reprisal by Editor

-Egypt: Peaceful Revolution Leading to Democracy or Can We Please Be Realistic?
+Egypt - Is this a Peaceful Revolution Leading to Democracy or Can We be Realistic?

 What do the following names and dates all have in common: